 Called “The Magic of Tidying” by Japanese expert Mari Kondo, it has been a revelation to me.
 I picked it up at my local library (‘save our libraries!’) and am hooked.
 It teaches a system that can take months to refine.
 But once learnt it’s a system for life.
 The key to success is to organize in the right order and keep only the items that bring you JOY.

-I haven’t finished the book yet and, in truth, I’m struggling with some of the methods even though I instinctively know them to be right.
+I haven’t finished the book yet and, in truth, I’m struggling with some of the methods, even though I instinctively know them to be right.
 For example, I often think ‘if I am only to keep things that bring me joy, what about parting with the things that I have for other reasons…?’
 My Polish existence after all, is never just about joy.
 My psyche is a weird blend of joy, pride, longing and tragedy.
-So despite the brilliance of this little book, and because I’m Polish, here are my five struggles with the Kon-Mari way:
+So despite the brilliance of this little book and because I’m Polish, here are my five struggles with the Kon-Mari way:

 One: Bo się kiedyś przyda – because it might come in useful

 There’s something about a Polish home that is encapsulated in this saying.
-Especially for people who went through the war or suffered deportation to Siberia or German labour camps.
+Especially for people who went through the war, suffered deportation to Siberia or to German labour camps.
 When you’ve had nothing, everything you own is precious.
 So the fact that things will always come in useful, perhaps in another incarnation (example: old clothes cut up into cleaning cloths).
 When life depended on recycling items that saved families from destitution, people thought hard about throwing some things out.
 Thrift is what the Brits call it, and the idea lives on.

 Two: Bo szkoda wyrzucać – a shame to throw it out